background

 Transcript

-[00:12:42] The next post is creating a PostgreSQL procedural language.
-Part Five returningResults this is the of course, fifth in series.
-That second quadrant.com has been working throughsetting up Julia as a programming language to use within PostgreSQL.
-So if you've beenfollowing this series, the fifth post is available.
+The next post is "Creating a PostgreSQL procedural language - Part 5 - Returning Results".
+This is from 2ndquadrant.com and has been working through setting up Julia as a programming language to use within PostgreSQL.
+So if you've been following this series, the fifth post is available.

-[00:14:09] And lastly, PG.
-Timetable advanced, PostgreSQL, cron like, scheduler released.
-Thisis from CyberTech Postgresql.com, and they've released the second version of their PGTimetable tool because they made some changes to how data was stored.
-So they want to goahead and do that and explain how this new tool works.
-So if you're interested, definitely checkout this blog post that does it.
-For this episode of Scaling Postgres, you can get links to all thesign up to receive weekly notifications of each episode, or you could subscribe via YouTube oritunes.
-Thanks. --
+The last piece of content is "PG_TIMETABLE: ADVANCED POSTGRESQL CRON-LIKE SCHEDULER RELEASED!".
+This is from cybertec-postgresql.com, and they've released the second version of their pg_timetable tool because they made some changes to how data was stored.
+So they want to go ahead and do that and explain how this new tool works.
+So if you're interested, definitely check out this blog post.

 episode_image